siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1070-how-to-make-settings-for-remote-connection-on-postgresql.md

 url: settings-remote-connection-postgresql-almalinux
 draft: false
 tags:
   - AlmaLinux
   - postgresql
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 PostgreSQL, often referred to as Postgres, is a powerful, open-source relational database system that offers extensibility and SQL compliance.
 Setting up a remote connection to PostgreSQL is a common task for developers and system administrators, enabling them to interact with the database from remote machines.
 This guide will focus on configuring remote connections for PostgreSQL on **AlmaLinux**, a popular CentOS replacement that’s gaining traction in enterprise environments.